Dick Guldstrand’s Signature Edition 50th Anniversary 427 Corvette

 Racing Legend Dick Guldstrand’s Alternative 50th Anniversary Corvette — A Contemporary 427-Powered Z06!

-“Been there, done that,” would be an apt describer for Dick Guldstrand.
-He is a legendary racing driver, a renown builder of one-off and limited-production ultra-performance cars and race cars, and an inductee to the National Corvette Museum’s Hall of Fame during its sophomore season.
+“Been there, done that,” would be an apt description for Dick Guldstrand.
+He is a legendary racing driver, a renowned builder of one-off and limited-production ultra-performance cars and race cars.
+Dick is also an inductee to the National Corvette Museum’s Hall of Fame during its sophomore season.
 He started racing on dirt ovals in the late 1950s and shortly thereafter got into road racing Corvettes.

 2003_chevrolet_corvette_z06+gold_passenger_side_view_owner